 There’s one daddy character in particular who took the whole box of biscuits for me recently, and I will get to him — just like he really got to me!

-The other day we did our Halloween fast food fling followed by scary movie thing.
+We recently did a fast food fling followed by scary movie thing with our kids.

 In reality, we plea-bargained with our 12-year-old son and nearly 14-year-old daughter to watch a movie in the cinema with us and they eventually caved in.
-It might have been the Milanos with dessert that swung it.
+It might have been the Milanos (they do a great pizza!) with dessert that swung it.

-Happy Death Day was playing in Blanchardstown Centre.
+Happy Death Day was playing in Blanchardstown Centre in west Dublin.